IgorKowalczyk/majo.exe/readme.md

 - Open a [pull request](https://github.com/igorkowalczyk/majobot/pulls) on [GitHub](https://github.com) and describe the feature or fix.

 # License
-This project is licensed under the Mozilla Public License.
+This project is licensed under the MIT.
 See the [LICENSE](https://github.com/igorkowalczyk/majobot/blob/master/license.md) file for details